skuubydooby/Jelly/documentation-payload/Jelly/commands/set_topping_technique.md

 +++

 ## Summary
-Change the process injection technique the agent will use for post-exploitation jobs.
+Change the process topping technique the agent will use for post-exploitation jobs.

 ## Usage (Positional)
 ```